vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 `ArrayFromPool` field is to store arrays returned from the shared memory, we'll eventually return the array so we keep a reference to it.

 Notice that I've forced generic type *T* to implement the `IEquatable` interface.
-It's an extra optimization when working with structs, as using the default `Equals` implementation **causes boxing for structs.**
+It's an extra optimization when working with structs, as using the default `Equals` implementation **causes boxing for structs** (it calls the ```ValueType.Equals(object? obj)``` method).
+You can read more here: [Preventing boxing with structs using generics](https://stackoverflow.com/questions/3032750/structs-interfaces-and-boxing/3033357#3033357)

 Here's the the constructor for stack memory: